 What is an orbital bone, and what happens when an orbital bone breaks?

-The “orbit” or “socket” of the eye encases the eyeball and protects its place in the skull.
-The structure of the orbit is made up of several orbital bones that provide a strong base for the eye so that it can perform its functions properly.
+The “orbit” or “socket” of the eye encases the eye and helps protect its place in the skull.
+The structure of the orbit is made up of several orbital bones that provide a base for the eye so that it can perform its functions.

 There are seven orbital bones that make up this structure: the frontal, sphenoid, zygomatic, ethmoid, lacrimal, palatine and maxilla bones.
 Each of these plays a role in keeping the eyeball protected.

-Though small, the orbital bones are quite strong to protect the eye inside the head.
+Though small, the orbital bones are quite strong, helping to protect the eye inside the head.

 What is the function of the orbit?

-The main function of the orbit and orbital bones is to keep the eyeball protected and positioned properly within the skull.
-With the support of the orbital structure, the eyeball is able to move and function healthily.
+The main function of the orbit and orbital bones is to keep the eye protected and positioned properly within the skull.
+With the support of the orbital structure, the eye is able to move and function.

 The structure of the orbit also connects the eye to the optic nerve and to critical veins and arteries, as well as to the tear duct, through several pathways.